What is the National Vaccine Injury Compensation Program?

 Who can file in the NVICP?

-Anyone can file a petition in the National Vaccine Injury Compensation Program, regardless of age or citizenship status, as long as the effects of the injury (1) lasted for more than 6 months after the vaccination, (2) resulted in inpatient hospitalization and surgical intervention, or (3) resulted in death.
+Anyone can file a petition in the National Vaccine Injury Compensation Program, regardless of age or citizenship status, as long as the effects of the injury (1) lasted for more than 6 months after the vaccination, (2) resulted in inpatient hospitalization and surgical intervention while hospitalized, or (3) resulted in death.

 You may file a petition if:

-- You received a covered vaccine and believe you have been injured as a result of this treatment;
+- You received a covered vaccine and believe you have been injured as a result of this vaccination;

 - You are the parent or legal guardian of a child or disabled adult whom you believe has been injured by a covered vaccine;

-- You are the legal representative of the estate of a deceased person who you believe was injured by a covered vaccine and/or whose death you believe was a result of treatment with a covered vaccine.
+- You are the legal representative of the estate of a deceased person who you believe was injured by a covered vaccine and/or whose death you believe was a result of the covered vaccine.

 The covered vaccine must have been administered in the United States or its territories unless: